Anna-Myzukina/asoosciation/README.md

 ### In app\models\user.rb

     has_many :events, :foreign_key => :creator_id

-    Add the foreign key to the Events model rails generate migration add_creator_to_events creator_id:integer
+### Add the foreign key to the Events model

+    rails generate migration add_creator_to_events creator_id:integer

-Also add the index to the migration
+### Also add the index to the migration

+Add to file db/migrate/[timestamp]_create_microposts.rb next code

     add_index :events, :creator_id

+Then run in terminal

     bundle exec rake db:migrate

 ## Step 3 User's Show page to list all users events